elmar-hinz/Blog.MVCrevisited/README.md

 Apart from this it mainly takes up jobs of the classical view, querying the model, serving and even setting data into the view.
 This explains, why it is often **difficult to clearly separate the controller from the view** today.
 This becomes especially obvious in the case of list adapters, that set model data in very detail deep into the view.
 They combine logical and visual elements.
 It's not clear-cut if you want to count them to the controller or to the view.
 You have to make a decision and hold to it, if you want to us a clean MVC pattern.

-## Getting to a clean separtion again
+## Getting towards a clean separtion again

 Let's consider the rare form of a minimised controller with a very active view.
 All it does is decision making.
 The view fully queries the model.
 The user is sending two types of data.
 The first type is data to be stored by the current view into the model (POST).
 The second type is data, that is required as parameters to do a query (GET) by the following activity.
 Each call to the controller has two phases.
 The first phase finishes the current activity, i.e. it commands the view to store the given POST data.
 Then it makes the decision about the following activity.
 In the second phase it starts the new activity and handles over the GET data.
 The new activity tells it's view to use the GET data to query the model.